Friday, May 17, 2013

 -->How to put that into words?

 Yiddish, the language of my grandparents, is a particularly “feeling” language.
-It was spoken by Jews of Western Europe (Ladino, the dialect for Sephardic Jews, scattered throughout the Mediterranean after expulsion from Spain due to the Inquisition, is an admix of Hebrew, Spanish, Arabic, Turkish and other languages).
+The language was spoken in the home by Jews of Western Europe.
+Ladino, the dialect for Sephardic Jews, scattered throughout the Mediterranean after expulsion from Spain due to the Inquisition, is an admix of Hebrew, Spanish, Arabic, Turkish and other languages.

-The Yiddish tongue evolved to include an amalgam of Hebrew, Aramaic, German, Polish and a bissel of the Romance languages from a people who roamed the Diaspora from the time of the Babylonian exile until the mid-20th century cannot help but express a rich range of human emotions—from long-suffering to ecstatic.
+The Yiddish tongue evolved to include an amalgam of Hebrew, Aramaic, German, Polish and a bissel of the Romance languages as the ancient Hebrews, who were destined to roam the Diaspora from the time of the Babylonian exile until the mid-20th century, acquired the words and accompanying gestures to express a rich range of human emotions—from long-suffering to ecstatic.

 Take verklempt, made famous in a Saturday Night Live skit, “Coffee Talk,” with Mike Myers and Co.
-Defining the word as meaning “Overcome with emotion!” it even sounds dramatic.
+A word meaning “Overcome with emotion!” even sounds dramatic.
 Or hear somebody kvetch, complaining as if they’re trekking over mountains in pinchy high heels.

-For a broader, yet more nuanced appreciation of how other languages have grown up around feelings, the infographic above shows the rich variations of emotional experiencing contained in a host of other languages that could contribute to the ways we understand ourselves.
+For a broader, yet more nuanced appreciation of how other languages have grown up around feelings, the infographic above shows the rich variations of emotional experiencing evidenced in a host of other languages.
+Each could contribute to the ways we understand ourselves--and each other.

 What is missing in translation is how much expressions of emotion demonstrate the national/linguistic character of the peoples who speak any given language.
 And how much the rest of us are missing out on by not being able to express our feelings with precision.